joelreyesheroku/pgweb/README.md

 - Query history
 - Server bookmarks

-Visit [WIKI](https://github.com/sosedoff/pgweb/wiki) for more details
+Visit [WIKI](https://github.com/baliles/pgweb/pgweb/wiki) for more details

 ## Demo

-Visit https://pgweb-demo.herokuapp.com to see pgweb in action.
+It's kind of hard to let you see it running when it requires a Password to sign in (and no, I'm not providing my demo account :-)

 ## Installation